unoplatform/Uno.Telerik.UI-For-UWP/CONTRIBUTING.md

 * A good documentation should be provided for every added API - do not expect that your API is so well designed that it needs no documentation.
 The documentation has a separate repository that could be found [here](https://github.com/telerik/uwp-docs).
 Once validated your documentation will be visible [here](http://docs.telerik.com/devtools/universal-windows-platform/introduction-uwp)
 * Adding a sample application in the [SDKExamples app](https://github.com/telerik/UI-For-UWP/tree/master/SDKExamples.UWP) that demonstrates new functionality is a sign for good pull request as well.
 The sample should be applicable and to demonstrate a real case scenarios.
 * Test your code at least with SDK 10586, SDK 14393 and SDK 15063.
-* PR has to target master branch.
-However, the work you are doing for your pull request should not be done in the master branch of your forked repository.
-Create a topic branch for your work - always create a branch for your work from the "master" branch.
+* PR has to target development branch.
+However, the work you are doing for your pull request should not be done in the development branch of your forked repository.
+Create a topic branch for your work - always create a branch for your work from the "development" branch.
 This allows you to isolate the work you are doing from other changes that may be happening.
 * It is very important to provide a meaningful description with your pull requests that alter any code.
 A good format for these descriptions will include:
 	* Why: The problem you are facing (in as much detail as is necessary to describe the problem to someone who doesn't know anything about the system you're building)
 	* What: A summary of the proposed solution